dailyerosion/dep/docs/meetings.md

+23 Jul 2014
+  Update meeting, Cruse, Gelder, James, Victoria, Hao, Sarah
+  - James would like to look into soil table differences
+  - Gelder talked about differences between HS in WEPP and the explicit slopes we are feeding WEPP, perhaps this is not ideal and we should attempt to provide more generalized hill slopes for WEPP
+  - Continued discussion about if WEPP can provide us guidance on when gullies start
+  - daryl should email James about the upfact used in IDEPv1
+  - Perhaps we could use Iowa Flood center data to validate the runoff output
+  - Some of us probably should attend EGU in Vienna in April 2015

  2 Jul 2014
   Update meeting, Cruse, Gelder, Victoria, grad student, James
   - We should ask Dennis F if he has LS curve graphics to share